 Perhaps in this age and time, we need such holidays.
 Especially for the people in the field of information and technology to unwind themselves in a suburban place with scenic sights, walk, excursions with no signals and internet.
 A place to go back in time and live a few days without the comforts of the modern age.

 Visiting Wordsworth house was an absolute treat.
-This massive house was presented in the same way as his times in late 18th century.
+This massive house was presented in the same way as his times in the late 18th century.
 With dining table, wood fire burning in the kitchen, his room, clothes books and games, it felt a time travel.

 Yet the most beautiful sight was the garden with fruits and vegetables, musicians playing old music on some days, and the breathtaking, out of world scenic view.